 The term "Transdisciplinary" was introduced in 1970 by Jean Piaget to describe a methodology that goes beyond any single discipline.
 It is often confused with the terms interdisciplinary, multidisciplinary, and cross-disciplinary.
-We reproduce the chart below with the permission of Dan Sokols – this is not the last word in the definition of transdisciplinary, but it is a helpful start:
+This is not the last word in the definition of transdisciplinary, but it is a helpful start:

-Interdisciplinary is when peopel from different disciplines work jointly, but do not develop a shared framework that synthesizes and extends their discipline-specific concepts and methods.
+Interdisciplinary is when people from different disciplines work jointly, but do not develop a shared framework that synthesizes and extends their discipline-specific concepts and methods.